sproutfund/website_evergreen/program/community-connections.md

   - title: "Programmatic Activities"
     description:
       - "Community events were used throughout all four phases of Community Connections.
-Citizens were engaged in each step of the process: people participated in idea-generation, decisionmaking, project management, and, ultimately, enjoyed celebrating the success of these 100 projects."
+Citizens were engaged in each step of the process: people participated in idea generation, decisionmaking, and project management, and ultimately they enjoyed celebrating the success of these 100 projects."
     features:
       - title: "Ideation Sessions"
         image: "/photos/programs/community-connections/ideation.jpg"